 Design-as-differentiator positioning

 Built on Next.js (explaining the smooth page transitions), celebrating 13 years of work.
-The Work page shows a visually striking portfolio.
-“Hire us” and “Start your project” CTAs are clean and understated.
+The Work page lets the projects sell themselves.

+The gap is everything around the portfolio.
 No services page, no blog, no team section.
-The portfolio does the heavy lifting, but a prospect comparing Kota to another agency has no way to learn about the people, process, or pricing without initiating contact.
-That’s a barrier for anyone who isn’t already sold.
+The portfolio carries the site, but a prospect comparing Kota to another agency has no way to learn about the people, process, or pricing without initiating contact.

 True North Social